deathworlders/online/content/books/deathworlders/chapter-73-the-noose.md

 “Dying.
 Not a spreading-sickness, though.
 A hard lump inside her. *Can*-cer, I think.”

 “Human word?”
-Loor asked, then frowned when she nodded .”They can’t help?”
+Loor asked, then frowned when she nodded. ”They can’t help?”

 “They could.
 Maybe.
 They have *great* medicine...but Abi doesn’t want it.
 Says if the gods want to Take her now…” She hooted softly.